CosmoLike/cocoa/README.md

       'conda-forge::matplotlib=3.5.0' \
       'conda-forge::astropy=4.3.1'

-Then, every time the user wants to work on Cocoa, they must first activate the Cocoa Conda environment via
+With this installation method, users must activate the Conda environment whenever working with Cocoa, as shown below

     $ conda activate cocoa

+Users can now proceed to the section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code).

 ### Via Docker (best for MacOS/Windows)

 Docker installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
-Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process, but it does require `sudo` privileges (see Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).
+Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a straightforward process, but it does require `sudo` privileges (see Docker's [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions).

   On macOS, type:

     $ docker run -it -p 8080:8888 -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.2

-For linux users, use the following command instead:
+Linux users must type the following command instead:

     $ docker run -it -p 8080:8888 --user $(id -u):$(id -g) -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.2

-The bind of the `~/.ssh` folder in the commands above allows users to commit and clone from inside the container.
-Both commands need to be invoked on the parent folder so the docker container can access to the listed folders on the host OS.
-When running the command `docker run` on a specific container for the first time, the docker engine will automatically download the corresponding [Docker Hub](https://hub.docker.com/) image.
+The bind `-v ~/.ssh:/home/whovian/.ssh:ro` allows users to pull, push and clone GitHub repositories from inside the container.
+Users must invoke the command on the parent directory of the path where access inside the docker container is sought.

+When running the `docker run (...)/whovian-cosmo:version-1.0.2` for the first time, the docker engine will automatically download the corresponding image.
 This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.

   The last step is to access the folder `/home/whovian/host/` where the host files have been mounted:

     $ cd /home/whovian/host/

-and proceed to the section [Cloning the Repository](https://github.com/CosmoLike/cocoa#cloning-the-repository).
+and proceed to the section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code).

+(**Warning**) There isn't permanent storage outside `/home/whovian/host/`.
+Be aware of this fact to not lose any work

-(**Warning**) HPC systems don't allow users to run docker containers using the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
-There is, however, an alternative engine called [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) that can run docker images in compliance with HPC security requirements.
-The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) engine installation requires administrative privileges.
-However, many HPC systems have already adopted it.
+(**Warning**) Most HPC systems don't allow users to run docker containers via the standard [docker engine](https://docs.docker.com/engine/) for [security reasons](https://www.reddit.com/r/docker/comments/7y2yp2/why_is_singularity_used_as_opposed_to_docker_in/?utm_source=share&utm_medium=web2x&context=3).
+There is, however, an alternative engine called [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) that is in compliance with most HPC requirements.
+The [Singularity](https://sylabs.io/guides/3.6/user-guide/index.html) engine installation requires administrative privileges, but many HPC enviroments have already adopted it.

 To run docker images with Singularity, go to the folder you want to store the image and type:

     $ singularity build whovian-cosmo docker://vivianmiranda/whovian-cosmo

-This command will download the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image and convert it to an image format that can be accessed via Singularity (Singularity takes a few minutes to do such conversion).
+This command will download the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image and convert it to a format that can be understood by Singularity (this might take a few minutes).
 To run the container interactively, type:

     $ singularity shell --no-home --bind /path/to/cocoa:/home/whovian/host --bind ~/.ssh:/home/whovian/.ssh:ro whovian-cosmo

-after requesting interactive nodes successfully (never run jobs on login nodes!).
-The bind of the `~/.ssh` folder in the command above allows users to commit and clone from inside the container.
-The last step is to access the folder `/home/whovian/host/` where the host files have been mounted

-    $ cd /home/whovian/host/

-(**Warning**) There isn't permanent storage outside `/home/whovian/host/`.
-Be aware of this fact to not lose any work

-### Via homebrew (need tweaks - not advisable)
+### Via homebrew

-We assume the user adopts [Homebrew](https://brew.sh) as the OS package manager and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.
-The installation procedures for MacOS are always working in progress; therefore, this section only offers a general guideline.
-Given how frequently [Homebrew](https://brew.sh) updates its packages, there is no guarantee that our recommendations will work without additional tweaks.
+This subsection assumes users adopt [Homebrew](https://brew.sh) as the macOS package manager and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.

+(**Warning**) The installation procedures for MacOS are always working in progress; there is no guarantee that our recommendations will work without additional tweaks given how fast [Homebrew](https://brew.sh) updates its packages and Apple changes the OS. *The Docker installation is preferred*.

+(**Warning**) Currently, there is a regression in GCC-11, the default compiler on Homebrew, preventing us from adopting it.
+Therefore, users must build most brew numerical packages from their source via the command `--build-from-source`.
+Building from source is painfully slow and error prone and does not work in Apple M1 chips without Rosetta 2 emulator.
+We can do nothing but wait for the GCC developers to fix the bug.

 Below is a list of Homebrew and pip commands that install most dependencies

     brew install gcc@10
     alias brew='HOMEBREW_CC=gcc-10 HOMEBREW_CXX=g++-10 brew'